 Fadden Pines reserve – with its picnic areas, playgrounds and skate park – is already popular with locals.
-A new rain garden will be a great addition while also improving the quality of water that flows into Isabella Pond, Lake Tuggeranong and then the Murrumbidgee River.
+The new rain garden is a great addition to this recreational area while also improving the quality of water that flows into Isabella Pond, Lake Tuggeranong and then the Murrumbidgee River.

-Two seating areas will allow visitors to enjoy the rain garden and could also serve as outdoor classroom spaces for students from the two schools nearby.
-Eleven Radiata pines (classified as an environmental weed in the ACT) will be removed and replaced with native Casuarina and Melaleuca.
+Seating areas will allow visitors to enjoy the rain garden and also provides outdoor classroom opportunities for students from the two schools nearby.
+Eleven Radiata pines (classified as an environmental weed in the ACT) were removed and replaced with native trees.

-The finished rain garden (comprising two separate pods) will have a combined treatment area of approximately 2,100 square metres and remove over 35,000kg of nitrogen, phosphorous and suspended sediment very year.
+The completed rain garden (comprising two separate pods) has a combined treatment area of approximately 2,100 square metres and remove over 36,000kg of nitrogen, phosphorous and suspended sediment every year.